nvmwill/nexmo-developer/_documentation/en/video/guides/create-token.md

 # Token Creation Overview

-In order to authenticate a user connecting to a Vonage Video session, a user's page must pass a token along with the API key.
-You generate a token for each user connecting to an Vonage Video session.
+In order to authenticate a user connecting to a session, a user's page must pass a token along with the API key.
+You generate a token for each user connecting to a session.
 For more information on connecting, see the documentation on [joining a session](/video/tutorials/create-session).

 ## Roles

 Each token is assigned a _role_, which determine the capabilities of the client that connects with a token.
 There are three roles:

-* **Subscriber** — Clients that connect with a subscriber token can connect to Vonage Video sessions and subscribe to other clients' streams.
+* **Subscriber** — Clients that connect with a subscriber token can connect to sessions and subscribe to other clients' streams.
 They cannot publish their own streams to a session.
 * **Publisher** — Clients that connect with a publisher token can connect to Vonage Video sessions, publish audio-video streams to the session, and subscribe to other clients' streams.
-* **Moderator** — In addition to publishing and subscribing to streams, moderators connected in a client using OpenTok.js can force other clients to disconnect from a session or to stop publishing audio-video streams.
-(Any client can be forced to disconnect or stop publishing, but only a moderator using Vonage Video OpenTok.js SDK can perform these moderation functions.)
-Additionally, moderators connected in any of the Vonage Video client SDKs can force one or more streams in the session to mute published audio.
+* **Moderator** — In addition to publishing and subscribing to streams, moderators connected in a client using the [OpenTok.js](/video/resources#client-sdks) SDK can force other clients to disconnect from a session or to stop publishing audio-video streams.
+(Any client can be forced to disconnect or stop publishing, but only a moderator using the OpenTok.js SDK can perform these moderation functions.)
+Additionally, moderators connected can force one or more streams in the session to mute published audio.

 ## Expiration dates

-Vonage Video tokens expire after a set period of time (up to 30 days).
+Tokens expire after a set period of time (up to 30 days).
 You can specify the expiration period when you generate the token.

 ## Connection data